Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 11 April 2013 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 11 September 2013, no. 8 As 8/2010-233) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 11 September 2013, no. 8 As 8/2010-233) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: